 Jonathan is the Fund’s Finance Manager.
 He also Finance Manager for Northstar Ventures.
 As Finance Manager, Jonathan is responsible for management accounting and fund reporting.
 An experienced accountant, Jonathan joined our team having worked in the property and asset management sector.
 Jonathan holds the Chartered Institute of Management Accountants (CIMA) qualification.

-Connor is the fund’s Venture Analyst.
+Connor is the fund’s Investment Associate.
 He conducts opportunity sourcing and screening as well as supporting deal execution.
 Prior to joining CGF he worked in the Energy Advisory and Project Finance team at Société Générale and has hands-on experience with early-stage cleantech companies from his time at Carbon Limiting Technologies.
 At SG he advised and financed a number of distinguished energy projects including the world’s largest offshore wind farm.
 At CLT he provided support to innovative energy storage, solar PV and clean hydrogen companies.

 Robert has worked as CFO of technology start-ups since late 2018 and previously spent 20 years as a venture capital investor.
 He was an Investment Partner at IP Group and Director of Technology Ventures at Touchstone, where he focussed on making investments in the hardware and materials sectors.
 Prior to that he was Director in the technology investment team at Nomura International plc, where he led investments in the communications and electronics sectors.
 He trained as electronics engineer and worked in Japan for Pioneer Electronics Corporation, first in R&D and then in establishing the company’s first UK manufacturing facility.
 He has an MBA from Insead and an Electrical Sciences degree from the University of Cambridge.
 Robert has held board positions across a range of his portfolio companies including businesses involved in vehicle light-weighting and electrification, photovoltaics and green plastics.